TheAI-Lady/rain-classifier-project/README.md

 	- A high recall means the model is capturing most of the rainy days, even if it also produces some false alarms.
 	- Overall accuracy is also used as a secondary metric for model selection.
 A higher accuracy is an indication of a better-fit model.

-1. A total of 6 classification models were tested using Ensemble Classifier, their corresponding recall values and accuracy are:
+1. Ensemble Classifier corresponding recall values and accuracy are:
 	- Ensemble Classifier:             Recall (0.79)/ Accuracy (0.99)
 	- K Nearest Neighbors Classifier:  Recall (0.67)/ Accuracy (0.98)
 	- Random Forest Classifier:        Recall (0.83)/ Accuracy (0.99)
 	- Support Vector Machine:          Recall (0.77)/ Accuracy (0.99)
 	- Gradient Boosting Classifier:    Recall (0.83)/ Accuracy (0.98)
 	- Decision Tree Classifier:        Recall (0.85)/ Accuracy (0.98)
 	- AdaBoost Classifier:             Recall (0.79)/ Accuracy (0.99)

 2. Cross Validation Scores:
 	- KNN - Average cross-validation score: 0.9354520082122955